shatners-bassoon/JOSS_test/README.md

 ## Usage

-This program requires USB access to communicate with the potentiostat
+This program requires USB access to communicate with the potentiostat.

 ### Normal use (with udev rule)